 A patent attorney with leading Dublin-based Irish practice FRKelly, David splits himself between patents and designs.
 He specialises in telecommunications and software-related inventions, medical devices and physics-related inventions --but also takes a keen academic interest in the interface between copyright and design rights.
 David is now serving his second tour of duty as a Kat, having refreshed himself with a one-year sabbatical.
 You can find out more about David here.

-A long-serving member of the IPKat blog team, Birgit -- who is qualified as a solicitor in England and Wales, UK trade mark attorney and as a Rechtsanwaeltin in Germany -- has practised as a trade mark attorney in the London offices several leading firms.
+A long-serving member of the IPKat blog team, Birgit -- who is qualified as a solicitor in England and Wales, UK trade mark attorney and as a Rechtsanwaeltin in Germany -- has practised as a trade mark attorney in the London offices several leading firms and is currently a solicitor with Locke Lord.
 The world's leading expert on German polar bear cub names, Birgit also writes for MARQUES's Class 46 weblog and is an active member of the Editorial Board of the Journal of Intellectual Property Law & Practice.
 Birgit can be contacted here.

 A former guest Kat, patent attorney Darren is a partner in the IP practice of EIP.
 Like Eleonora he is an editorial board member and regular contributor to the Journal of Intellectual Property Law & Practice and he is also a blogmeister in his own right, being none other than the IP Alchemist.
 Darren has a DPhil in synthetic organic chemistry and likes to entertain people by wearing interesting shirts in public (more details here).